Immersed boundary method

 where $\Omega$ denotes the entire fluid domain.

 Discretization of these equations can be done by assuming an Eulerian grid on the fluid and a separate Lagrangian grid on the fiber.

 Approximations of the Delta distribution by smoother functions will allow us to interpolate between the two grids.

 Any existing fluid solver can be coupled to a solver for the fiber equations to solve the Immersed Boundary equations.

 Variants of this basic approach have been applied to simulate a wide variety of mechanical systems involving elastic structures which interact with fluid flows.

-Since the original development of this method by Peskin, a variety of approaches have been developed to simulate flow over complicated immersed bodies on grids that do not conform to the surface of the body.
-These include methods such as the immersed interface method, the Cartesian grid method, the ghost fluid method and the cut-cell method.
-Mittal and Iaccarino refer to all these (and other related) methods as Immersed Boundary Methods and provide various categorizations of these methods.
-From the point of view of implementation, they categorize immersed boundary methods into continuous forcing and discrete forcing methods.
-In the former, a force term is added to the continuous Navier-Stokes equations before discretization, whereas in the latter, the forcing is applied (explicitly or implicitly) to the discretized equations.
-Under this taxonomy, Peskin's original method is a continuous forcing method whereas Cartesian grid, cut-cell and the ghost-fluid methods are discrete forcing methods.